 As the country celebrates National Inclusion Week, Gareth Parry calls on businesses to embrace the opportunity for more inclusive recruitment.

-As we celebrate National Inclusion Week, there is no better time to consider how businesses can become more inclusive while helping to address their need for talent by employing people from a diverse background.
+As we celebrate National Inclusion Week, there is no better time to consider how businesses can become more inclusive, while helping to address their need for talent by employing people from a diverse background.

-Industries such as retail, supply chain and hospitality were hardest hit and as the economy begins to recover, it is these industries that are now faced with open job roles that they are unable to fill.
+Industries such as retail, supply chain and hospitality were hardest hit.
+As the economy begins to recover, it is these industries which are now unable to fill vacancies.

-But while the labour market is roaring back to life, and the lack of skilled jobseekers is affecting businesses from supermarkets to the local high street café, millions of people remain out of work or without the skills to access good-paying jobs in growth sectors.
+But while the labour market is roaring back to life, and the lack of skilled jobseekers is affecting businesses from supermarkets to the local café, millions remain out of work or without the skills to access good-paying jobs in growth sectors.

-As many sectors face a skills shortage, savvy businesses have begun considering how they can employ new talent at scale while also working to address their diversity and inclusion priorities and deliver a greater impact on the communities they serve.
+As many sectors face a skills shortage, savvy businesses have begun considering how they can employ new talent at scale, while also working to address their diversity and inclusion priorities and deliver a greater impact on the communities they serve.

 The recently launched Restart Scheme, delivered on behalf of the Department for Work and Pensions, will help hundreds of thousands of people who have been out of work for more than 12 months to overcome often complex barriers to employment.

 Employers value their partnerships with us as we help them fill job roles with people from diverse backgrounds who may not have otherwise applied for their roles.”